MarPiRK/PolynomialCalc/README.md

 ==============

 It's small hobbyist's project which I decided to make after maths lessons about polynomials.
 It's still work in progress and for awhile I suspend it, but if anybody finds it interesting, can work on this code a little :)
+Everything what I'm planning to do here is included in TODO file.

 Requirements
 ------------